frediukos/Solved-Tasks/README.md

 A Needle in the Haystack
 Be Concise IV - Index of an element in an array
 A wolf in sheep's clothing
+JavaScript Array Filter
+Find numbers which are divisible by given number Removing Elements filterEvenLengthWord
+Find how many times did a team from a given country win the Champions League?
+Array.diff